 The Related Charter Schools, RAR, and RTX share employees and other expenses.
 These transactions create payables/receivables between the Related Charter Schools, RAR, and RTX.
-There were no related party payable or receivables between the Related Charter Schools, RAR and RTX as of June 30, 2023.
-The Charter School leases its facilities and participates in academic and business service agreements with RTX and Blue Learning, as described in Note 5 and Note 8, respectively.
+There were no related party payable or receivables between the Related Charter Schools, RAR, and RTX as of June 30, 2023.
+The Charter School participates in academic and business service agreements with RTX and Blue Learning, as described in Note 8.